Templeton Global Income Fund (GIM) to Issue Monthly Dividend of $0.03 on September 29th

-Templeton Global Income Fund (NYSE:GIM – Get Free Report) declared a monthly dividend on Friday, September 8th, Wall Street Journal reports.
+Templeton Global Income Fund (NYSE:GIM – Get Free Report) announced a monthly dividend on Friday, September 8th, Wall Street Journal reports.
 Shareholders of record on Monday, September 18th will be given a dividend of 0.0298 per share by the financial services provider on Friday, September 29th.
-This represents a $0.36 dividend on an annualized basis and a yield of 8.90%.
+This represents a $0.36 annualized dividend and a yield of 8.90%.
 The ex-dividend date of this dividend is Friday, September 15th.

 Templeton Global Income Fund is a closed-ended fixed income mutual fund launched by Franklin Resources, Inc It is managed by Franklin Advisers, Inc The fund invests in fixed income markets across the globe.
 It primarily invests in government bonds.
 The fund is actively managed.
 It benchmarks the performance of its portfolio against the J.P.